Kanhanikita/InventoryTracker/README.md

-Ice Cream Ingredients Inventory Tracker
+# 🍦 Ice Cream Ingredients Inventory Tracker

-A web-based inventory management application built with Next.js and Firebase, designed to help users efficiently track, manage, and monitor ice cream ingredients.
-Stay on top of your stock levels with real-time updates and low inventory alerts — ensuring you never run out of essentials.
+A web-based inventory management application built with **Next.js**, **Firebase**, and **Tailwind CSS**, designed to help you efficiently manage and monitor your ice cream ingredients.
+Track stock levels in real-time, receive low inventory alerts, and stay organized with a responsive and intuitive interface.

+---

-🚀 Features
+## 🔑 Key Features

-Ingredient Management
+- **🧾 Ingredient Management**
-Add, update, and delete ingredients from your inventory with ease.
+  Add, edit, and remove ingredients from your inventory.

-Real-Time Syncing
+- **📡 Real-Time Updates**
-All data changes are synced in real-time across all devices using Firebase's Cloud Firestore.
+  Changes are synced instantly across devices using Firebase Cloud Firestore.

-Low Stock Alerts
+- **⚠️ Low Stock Notifications**
-Set custom stock thresholds and get notified when inventory levels fall below them.
+  Set custom thresholds and get alerted when ingredients run low.

-Search & Filter
+- **🔍 Search & Filter**
-Quickly search for ingredients or filter by category for faster access.
+  Easily search or filter ingredients by category for quick navigation.

-User Authentication
+- **🔐 User Authentication**
-Secure login and access control powered by Firebase Authentication.
+  Secure login and access control with Firebase Authentication.

-Responsive Design
+- **📱 Responsive Design**
-Fully responsive UI that adapts to desktop, tablet, and mobile devices.
+  Fully responsive UI that works seamlessly on desktop, tablet, and mobile.

-🛠️ Tech Stack
+---

+## 🛠️ Technologies Used

-Next.js – React-based framework for server-rendered and statically generated web applications.
+- **Next.js** – React framework for SSR and static site generation

-Firebase – Backend services including Firestore (real-time DB), Authentication, and Hosting.
+- **Firebase** – Cloud Firestore, Authentication, and Hosting

-Tailwind CSS – Utility-first CSS framework for modern, responsive UI design.
+- **Tailwind CSS** – Utility-first CSS framework for styling

-JavaScript (ES6+) – Clean and maintainable code using modern JavaScript practices.
+- **JavaScript (ES6+)** – Clean, modern, maintainable code